fragkp/laravel-route-breadcrumb/README.md

 #### Custom title resolver

-If you want to customize your breadcrumb title, you could pass a closure or callback to all breadcrumb methods.
+If you want to customize your breadcrumb title, you could pass a closure to all breadcrumb methods.
 ```php
 Route::get('/')->breadcrumb(function () {
     return 'Your custom title';